Murder of Pamela Walton: Examination

-Walton’s remains were subject to an autopsy the morning after her discovery at the C.A.
+Walton's remains were subject to an autopsy the morning after her discovery at the C.A.
 Pound Human Identification Laboratory in Gainesville, Florida, by William R. Maples.
 The cause of death could not be determined due to the level of decomposition.

 The victim's hair was described as long and bleached a strawberry-blond color.
 She had long, manicured fingernails, which may have been artificial.
 Healed fractures were identified on her toes, one of her cheekbones, a rib, and possibly her nose.
 She was between 5 ft 9 in and 5 ft 11 in tall (1.75 and 1.80 m), weighing between 150 and 180 pounds (68 and 82 kg).
 She had also undergone cosmetic surgeries.
 She had 250cc silicone breast implants.
 The procedure may have been performed in Atlanta, Georgia; Miami, Florida; New Orleans, Louisiana; New York City; or California.
 It is believed the gender-affirming surgery occurred around 1984, based on the fact that the implants were discontinued around 1983.
 She apparently had a rhinoplasty, which may have been related to the injury she sustained to her nose.
 It was initially thought she had given birth at least once, based on evidence of pitting on the pelvis, attributed to hormonal changes.

-The victim was initially believed to be a cisgender woman until a 2015 DNA test found XY chromosomes, showing that she was assigned male at birth and had transitioned or was in the process of transitioning, based on the cosmetic surgeries she had undergone.
+The victim was initially believed to be a cisgender woman until a 2015 DNA test found XY chromosomes, showing that she would have been assigned male at birth and had transitioned or was in the process of transitioning, based on the cosmetic surgeries she had undergone.
 Additionally, she was taking hormone replacement medication, which caused changes to the pelvic bones, leading to the previous assumption she had a history of pregnancy.

 In September 2024, the DNA Doe Project announced that she had ancestral ties to central Kentucky, specifically Madison, Fayette, Garrard, and Mercer counties, though she had spent most of her life in the Florida area.
 This indicated a possibility that she was not raised by her biological family.